-Accept this report and hold a public hearing on July 9, 2018 for the attached resolution granting a seven year RSA 79-E Community Revitalization Tax Relief Incentive for real estate located at 4-6 Dixon Avenue.
-The City Council previously set this item for a July 9, 2018 public hearing on June 14th.
+Accept this report and hold a public hearing on July 9, 2018 for the attached resolution granting a five year RSA 79-E Community Revitalization Tax Relief Incentive for real estate located at 8-14 Dixon Avenue.
+During its meeting on June 14, 2018, the City Council set this item for public hearing on July 9th.